Great Big Vegan Tour of the Twin Cities

 Of course this tour would not be complete without popping into Van Zandt’s home base.
 Come for the housemade meats and cheeses, stay for the delicious deli sandwiches, then head to Herbivorous Butcher’s partner restaurants to check out how chefs put their plant-based products into action.
 Our tour guide suggests spending the day sinking your teeth into the BLT at The Depot Tavern, the Pepper Jack Cheeseburger at Keys Cafe, and the Korean BBQ Sandwich at The Howe Restaurant + Bar.
 Van Zandt says that what the Twin Cities lack in fully vegan restaurants, they make up for in creative plant-based menu options thanks in (large) part to the growing distribution channels of Herbivorous Butcher’s cruelty-free products.

-While this St. Paul restaurant is not yet open, our voracious vegan tour guide has already tried two potential menu items served straight from the source at chef Rick Berdahl's house.
+This St. Paul restaurant opened to great big crowds and our voracious vegan tour guide was treated to two menu items from the get-go, served straight from the source at chef Rick Berdahl's house.
 Van Zandt reports that she’s most excited about the Buffalo Soy Curl Sandwich and the Spicy Tofu Sandwich which she says, “are both bursting with mouthwatering flavors and a good mix of textures”.
 Here’s to hoping we’re double fisting these two sandwiches in the Twin Cities soon!

 Photos courtesy of Herbivorous Butcher, Laura Van Zandt, Tongue in Cheek, Vegan East